How Does Cumulus De-identify Patient Data?

 But the piece in-between where de-identified data sits at rest in Amazon S3 is more nuanced.
 Let’s explore that.

-There are three main transformations of PHI inside Cumulus ETL:
+There are two main transformations of PHI inside Cumulus ETL:

 Dates